wireapp/wire-docs/src/how-to/upgrade/config-references/wire-server-5.24.0.md

 Why: `background-worker` now runs jobs that need PostgreSQL access and that talk directly to the Cassandra keyspaces of `brig` and `galley`.
 The federation domain is needed for federation-related background tasks.

 > **Warning about the `postgresMigration.conversation` default.** At this release the `background-worker` chart defaults `postgresMigration.conversation` to `postgresql`.
 That default must **not** be left in place when conversations haven't been migrated yet.
-The data is still in Cassandra, so a `postgresql` setting points the worker at an empty table.
+If they have not yet been migrated, the data will still be in Cassandra, so a `postgresql` setting points the worker at an empty table.
 See the migration section below.
 This is the bug that may have caused conversations to disappear at `5.25` for installs that didn't migrate.

 ### 4. Update `gundeck.config.redis.host`